-17. For the methods outlined herein, climate is represented by precipitation, ET, and growing degree days.
+- 19. For the methods outlined herein, climate is represented by precipitation, ET, and growing degree days. - 20.
+Precipitation.

-18. Precipitation.
 Water, in all phases, introduced to Idaho from the atmosphere is termed precipitation.
 During the growing season, precipitation has a substantial influence on crop water need both as a source of water to growing crops and as an influencing factor on ET.
 Ex.
 3024 at 19.
 The figure below shows the precipitation recorded during the growing season at the National Weather Service's Twin Falls weather station.
 Id. at 12.
-Since 2000, the year 2006 received the nearest to average of growing season precipitation (April through September) relative to the 1990 through 2007 average, with 5.22 inches out of 4.79 inches for the average, or 109% of average.
-No other years were within +/- 10% of average.